This article will unfold the most useful home gardening tips for first-time or beginner-level gardeners.

 You can check this amazing article on how you can grow microgreens at home.

-Get creative with pots and make your own pots at home by using empty bottles, old suitcase, or anything that you think can be converted into pots.
+Get creative with pots and make your own pots at home by using empty bottles, old suitcases, or anything that you think can be converted into pots.

 Make sure to have drainage holes at the bottom.

-Because the summers are really harsh and the temperature remains above 40 degree Celsius that is enough to burn your plant.
+Because the summers are really harsh and the temperature remains above 40 degrees Celsius that is enough to burn your plant.

 So, if in your region the temperature remains high consider a shade for your garden.

 It also helps in the rainy season from overwatering plants.
 So, it is always advised to have a green shade for your garden.

 I hope this article will help you take your first step into gardening.

 All the best for your gardening journey and remember to come to GardenTroubles for any gardening related problem